RaphGL/ElectronicsFromBasics/DC/chap1/2_insulators_and_electron_flow.typ

 It is interesting to note that no "wear" occurs within wires due to this electric current, unlike water-carrying pipes which are eventually corroded and worn by prolonged flows.
 Electrons do encounter some degree of friction as they move, however, and this friction can generate heat in a conductor.
 This is a topic we'll explore in much greater detail later.

-=== Review
+#core.review[
   - In conductive materials, the outer electrons in each atom can easily come or go, and are called free electrons.

   - In insulating materials, the outer electrons are not so free to move.

   - All metals are electrically conductive.

   - Dynamic electricity, or electric current, is the uniform motion of electrons through a conductor.

   - Static electricity is an unmoving (if on an insulator), accumulated charge formed by either an excess or deficiency of electrons in an object.
 It is typically formed by charge separation by contact and separation of dissimilar materials.

   - For electrons to flow continuously (indefinitely) through a conductor, there must be a complete, unbroken path for them to move both into and out of that conductor.
+]